SBA

 Introduction - Organization

 For the needs of the CERN users to test LHC equipment under magnetic field a facility with a large dipole magnet was created in the North Area Experimental Hall (EHN1).
-The large dipole magnet, called MNP22, is located at the Jura side in the EHN1 hall (building 887) and downstream the final dump of the H2 beam line.
+The large dipole magnet, called MNP22, is located at the Salève side in the EHN1 hall (building 887) at next to the begining of the H8 beam line.

 Organization

 To coordinate the activities, requests for the use of the facility, the installation, and technical support for the facility is under responsibility of EN-MEF-LE section.
-For questions about the magnet (control) you can contact Simon Mataguez (mobile: 165711).
+For questions about the magnet (control) you can contact Bastien Rae (mobile: 167388).

 Points to remember: